caltechlibrary/newt/template_engine_explained.md

 Now you should see "Hi Maxine from Mars!".

-That's the basic idea of Newt Handlebars.
-Let me cover some other situations you might encounter when developing your Newt Handlebars templates.
+That's the basic idea of Newt's template engine.

+### Somethings to keep in mind

 If you use an HTTP method beside POST you will get back an HTTP error message.
+The Newt template engine only supports the POST HTTP method.
 If you use a URL path not defined in your templates you will get back an HTTP error message.
 These should be 404 type HTTP error message.

 If you're POSTing to a defined URL and still running into a problem (say a template or data issue).
 You will get back an HTTP error.
 The easiest way to get insight into what is happening is to run the `newt` command using the `--verbose` option.
 This will output a allot of debug information which hopefully will help you find the problem in your template or in your data.

+Finally but importantly if you forget to set the content type header and send data it'll probably get sent as URL encoded and the Newt template engine doesn't support that so you'll get an error response.

 ### Why Handlebars templates?

 - Handlebars is a widely support template language with implementations in many languages including JavaScript and Python.
 - It is available browser side (it's written in JavaScript) and server side in environments like [Deno](https://deno.land) and [NodeJS](https://nodejs.org/en)
+- Like mustache it is a simple template language that discorages embedding business logic but it also has some more familar help functionss like an "if".